-This can be very helpful to open links lists, all threads on a forum page, linked photos, forum threads, blog posts, or any other assortment of links at once.
+In other words: a tool to open several links in one operation.
+Doing so can be very helpful to open link lists, all threads on a forum page, linked photos, forum threads, blog posts, or any other assortment of links at once.

 Linky is the first add-on for the Google Chrome browser that brings part of that functionality to the browser.
 The Google Chrome extension does not work exactly like the Firefox add-on which becomes problematic in several ways.

 Linky places an icon on the main Google Chrome toolbar from where its functionality can be accessed.
 A click on the icon opens all links that are highlighted on the page.

 Using Linky is different from Multi Links as the latter allows you to draw a rectangle with the mouse to load all links in that rectangle when you release the mouse button.
 This means that you won't have to click on a button to invoke the functionality.

 Multi Links users will know that highlighting does not prove to be as effective as drawing a rectangle around links simply because it will highlight all page elements on the page between the first and last selected link.